urbit/docs/system-overview/arvo.md

 `<output events, new state>`.
 Events are typed, and each has an explicit call-stack structure indicating the event's source module in Arvo.

+For a more in-depth technical introduction, see [Arvo Overview](@/docs/arvo/arvo.md).

 Arvo modules are also called 'vanes'.
 Arvo's vanes are:

 - [Ames](@/docs/arvo/ames/ames.md): defines and implements Urbit's encrypted P2P network protocol, as well